CALCampus originates from the Computer Assisted Learning Center (CALC),

 its online school onto several major telecommunications networks, including

-AOL, Delphi, GEnie, and CompuServe.
+AOL, Delphi, and CompuServe.
 Various articles were written about

 CALC's online schools during this period, documenting the development of